New Zealand Spinach

 Inventory, lb : 0

-New Zealand spinach is available during the late summer months.
+New Zealand spinach is available in the spring through fall.

 Recipes that include New Zealand Spinach.
 One is easiest, three is harder.